Onaho-Pascal/Onaho-Pascal/README.md

 * AWS services at Foundation level
 * DevOps Automation Tools
 * R programming language for the analysis of Genomic and Genetic Data
-* Python Language for DevOps practise
+* Python Language for DevOps practise and Bioinformatics
 * Bash scripting

 ### Languages: